Cityopt/cityopt/trunk/misc/csv-formats.md

   model.
 * Lists are given as JSON arrays: enclosed in brackets, values separated by comma.
-ISO 8601 timestamps in lists are given as JSON strings, i.e., must be surrounded by quotes.
+ISO 8601 timestamps in lists are given as JSON strings, i.e., surrounded by quotes.
 As with all fields, RFC 4180 quoting must be applied on top of that.
 There will be quite a few quotation marks when it is all done:

         "[""2015-10-15T00:00Z"", ""2015-10-15T01:00Z""]"